Eating and eating habits in teenagers

 These ideas might help:

 - Avoid restricting foods or describing them as ‘good’, ‘bad’, ‘naughty’ and so on.
-Instead, aim for balance – eat healthy most of the time and every now and again you might like to eat ‘sometimes’ foods.
+Instead, aim for balance – eat healthy most of the time, and every now and then you might like to eat ‘sometimes’ foods.

-- Teach your child to eat when he’s hungry and to stop when he’s full.
-This helps him learn to recognise whether he’s eating out of true hunger or eating out of boredom or tiredness.
-But remember that it’s normal for your child to eat a lot more while he’s growing and developing.
+- Teach your child to eat when they’re hungry and to stop when they’re full.
+This helps your child learn to recognise whether they’re eating out of true hunger or eating out of boredom or tiredness.
+But you can expect your child to eat a lot more while they’re growing and developing.

 Risks of unhealthy eating habits in teenagers

 Unhealthy eating habits like eating too much, not eating enough, or restricted eating can be bad for your teenage child’s health and wellbeing, now and in the future.
 But with healthy eating habits in adolescence, your child can mostly avoid these risks.